finance calculator

 Tips & cautions

-• If you plan extra payments, total interest will be lower than shown.
+• If you plan to make extra principal payments, your real‑world total interest will be lower than the estimate shown here; see the payoff‑oriented calculators on the site for more detailed modeling.

 Worked examples